TIPS ABOUT BUYING AN INSTRUMENT

 Why are some instruments so expensive?
 At the end of the day it all comes down to a question of supply and demand.
 Ludwig banjo ukes were beautifully made out of great materials and they were fantastic sounding instruments.
 Some of their models were also aesthetically stunning, but Ludwig banjo ukes were only made from 1927 until August 1929 when the company was sold and all production stopped, after which they were never made again.
 Some of their most beautiful and desirable models with the crown shaped cut-

-By the way, don’t think that ‘rare’ always means ‘desirable’ because it doesn’t!
-The manufacture of some instruments only lasted a short time because they turned out to be ‘dogs’ and customers thought that they were really bad, and demand for them was so low that production rapidly ceased because the company cut their losses and brought out new models in their place.
+By the way, don’t think that ‘rare’ always means ‘desirable’ because it doesn’t.
+The manufacture of some instruments only lasted a short time because they turned out to be ‘dogs’.
+Customers who bought them thought that they were really bad and demand for them became so poor that production rapidly ceased because the company cut their losses and brought out new models in their place.
 Whilst Ludwig banjo ukes are rare and highly desirable, Gibson’s rare version of their style 3 soprano ukulele (with the fingerboard that did not extend to the soundhole and which had internal ‘X’-

 Other than their ‘trap-